Deciding Conditional Termination: Introduction

 \paragraph{\bf Contributions of this paper} The main novelty in this paper is of rather theoretical nature: we show that the non-termination preconditions for integer transition relations defined as either {\em octagons} or {\em linear affine loops with finite monoid property} are definable in quantifier-free Presburger arithmetic.
 Thus, the universal termination problem for such program loops is decidable.
 However, since quantifier elimination in Presburger arithmetic is a complex procedure, we have developed alternative ways of deriving the preconditions for non-termination, and in particular: \begin{itemize} \item for {\em octagonal relations}, we use a result from \cite{cav10}, namely that the sequence $\{R^i\}_{i \geq 0}$ is, in some sense, periodic.
 Based on this, we develop an algorithm that computes the weakest non-termination precondition of $R$ in time polynomial in the size of the binary representation of $R$.
-Moreover, we investigate the existence of linear ranking functions and prove that for each well-founded octagonal relation, there exists an effectively computable witness relation, i.e.\ a well-founded relation that has a linear ranking function.
+Moreover, we investigate the existence of linear ranking functions and prove that for each well-founded octagonal relation, there exists an effectively computable witness relation for $R$, i.e.\ a relation that is well-founded if and only if the original relation is well-founded and, in this case, it also has a linear ranking function.

 \item for {\em linear affine relations}, weakest recurrent sets can be defined in Presburger arithmetic if we consider several restrictions concerning the transformation matrix.
 If the matrix $A$ defining $R$ has eigenvalues which are either zeros or roots of unity, all non-zero eigenvalues being of multiplicity one (these conditions are equivalent to the finite monoid property of \cite{boigelot-thesis,finkel-leroux}), then $\wrs(R)$ is Presburger definable.
 Otherwise, if all non-zero eigenvalues of $A$ are roots of unity, of multiplicities greater or equal to one, $\wrs(R)$ can be expressed using polynomial terms.
-In this case, we can systematically issue Presburger termination preconditions, which are safe underapproximations of the complement of the $\wrs(R)$ set. \end{itemize}
+In this case, we can systematically issue Presburger termination preconditions, which are safe under-approximations of the complement of the $\wrs(R)$ set. \end{itemize}